ehom/message-lint/README.md

 ## How to Run

+You can pass JSON message files and Java (message) Properties files to `message_lint`.

+The lint reports for filename1.json will be located in the same directory.

-% `message-lint/bin/str-res-lint --files filename1.json filename2.properties`
+% `message_lint/bin/message_lint --files filename1.json filename2.properties`

+You can also pass it an output folder where the lint reports will go.

-% `message-lint/bin/str-res-lint --files filename1.json filename2.properties --dest ..\report`
+% `message-lint/bin/message_lint --files filename1.json filename2.properties --dest ..\report`

-% `message-lint/bin/str-res-lint --help`
+% `message-lint/bin/message_lint --help`

 When you run the above command line, `message_lint` will scan each message for localizability issues.